Confidence-Maduakolam/Restaurant-Ratings-Analysis/README.md

 The above dashboard is used to answer the Question 1 and 2 which are:

-1.What can you learn from the highest rated restaurants?
+1. What can you learn from the highest rated restaurants?
 Do consumer preferences have an effect on ratings?

 Overall Ratings by Restaurant: The highest rated restaurant is "Tortas Locas Hipocampo" with a rating of 48, followed by "Puesto De Tacos" with 41, and "Cafeteria Y Restaurante El Pacifico" with 33.
 This suggests that "Tortas Locas Hipocampo" is performing exceptionally well in terms of customer satisfaction.